This website is for people who wish to look after their teeth and keep them for life.

-Two people who deserve a mention are Lily for setting me up and especially Pippa for giving up hours of her time to help me with the technology.
+Two people who deserve a mention are Lily for setting me up, Malcolm for tuition and especially Pippa for giving up hours of her time to help me with the technology.
 My computer skills and draftsman ship are very rudimentary but will hopefully improve as I go along.

 AIMS AND OBJECTIVES.

 You aim to keep your teeth for life.

 Therefore you have two objectives-

 1- To learn all you can about their health and welfare, and

 2- To teach yourself how to care for them properly.